 Types of work entered in the UK

-Find out what other economics graduates are doing 15 months after finishing their degrees in What do graduates do?
+Find out what other health and social care graduates are doing 15 months after finishing their degrees in What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.